PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 At the time of writing Docker does not furnish a native means by which Docker volumes can be cloned, therefore the following process is followed:

-- each sidecar container is started up with an empty (blank) docker volume,
+- each sidecar container is created with an empty (blank) docker volume,
 - once started each sidecar container is stopped
 - the Python code in templates/clone-docker-volume.yml is used to copy the 'Seed' Docker volume over the top of each sidecar container's blank volume
-- each side car container is re-started
+- each sidecar container is re-started

-The python code in the Azure DevOps pipeline template leverages FlashArray via the Python SDK which in turn communicates to the FlashArray via its REST API.
+The python code in the Azure DevOps pipeline template leverages FlashArray via the Python SDK, this communicates with the FlashArray via its REST API.

 # Pipeline Variables